bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 1. Optimization of the default time interval into a specific, best general default which would have to be researched
 1. Automatic bad snapshot rollbacks since it will be hard to generically determine when a snapshot is bad currently
 1. Annotating the timestamp on each node of when it was updated with automatic security updates
+1. Allow the feature to be enabled for any type of image (marketplace or custom with ID)

 ## Proposal